Preview

 Advanced search

-The journal Linguistics & Polyglot Studies is an international peer-reviewed journal publishing research in linguistics, polyglottery and related fields.
+The journal Filologicheskie nauki v MGIMO / MGIMO Journal of Language Research and Teaching is an international peer-reviewed journal publishing research in linguistics, polyglottery and related fields.

 The Goals and Objectives of the Journal:

-The journal is the successor of the collection of scholarly works "Philological Sciences at MGIMO", published since 1999, and the scholarly journal "Philology at MGIMO", the journal of the Higher Attestation Commission since 2017.
+The journal is the successor of the collection of scholarly works "Filologicheskie nauki v MGIMO / MGIMO Journal of Language Research and Teaching", published since 1999, and the scholarly journal "Philology at MGIMO", the journal of the Higher Attestation Commission since 2017.
 The name of the journal echoes the unique language situation at MGIMO, where more than 50 foreign languages are taught and a special interest is shown in the study of two or more foreign languages.

 The journal publishes articles by famous and young scientists, professors, educationalists, graduate and undergraduate students from Russia and other countries in 10 languages: Russian, English, German, French, Spanish, Italian, Chinese, Japanese, Arabic and Hindi.